LukeCroteau/RaidExtractor/README.md

 # RaidExtractor
 A tool made to extract information from the windows version of "Raid: Shadow Legends".
-Currently it supports v0.243 (as seen in Plarium Play launcher) and currently only extracts artifacts and current champions.
+Currently it supports v0.244 (as seen in Plarium Play launcher).

 This application has 2 Modes:
 * A Windows GUI application.
 The functionality is slim, but it works!